rhythnic/redux-lenses/README.md

 );
 ```

-To use redux lenses with another reducer, pass that reducer to lensReducer.
+To use Redux Lenses with another reducer, pass that reducer to lensReducer.

 ```
 ...